El Salvador Travel Advice, Embassies & Tourist Offices

 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
 Always carry a copy of your insurance cover.
 Most medical staff speak only a little English.

-FCDO has a list of English-speaking doctors in El Salvador.
+FCDO has a list of medical providers in El Salvador where some staff will speak English.

 There is also guidance on healthcare if you’re living in El Salvador.